 - Encourage Community volunteerism hours

 Our program provides opportunities for students to be involved in liturgical music performances.
 The school choir provides additional opportunity for students to express our Catholic faith through music.

-We have a relationship with Sacred Heart Parish, St. Mary’s Parish and St. Vladimir Ukrainian Catholic Church, as well as an affiliation with Our Lady of Peace in Innisfail and Our Lady of Assumption in Sylvan Lake.
+We have a relationship with Sacred Heart Parish, St. Mary’s Parish and St. Vladimir Ukrainian Catholic Church, as well as an affiliation with Our Lady of Peace Parish in Innisfail and Our Lady of Assumption Parish in Sylvan Lake.
 We frequently hold religious ceremonies and celebrations.
 Our school is pleased to have the parishes as partners in the promotion of youth faith development.

 SAFE AND CARING SCHOOL